Pradyumna-1/ipradyumna/README.md

 ### **Prerequisites** :

-Make sure you have installed all of the following prerequisites on your development machine:
+Make sure you have installed all of the following prerequisites on your machine:

 - Git - [Download & Install Git](https://git-scm.com/downloads), OSX and Linux machines typically have this already installed.
 - Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
-If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.

 ### **Starting React Dev Server** :